Fahd-DevOps/Vagrant-Ansible-Minikube-Setup/README.md

-## Vagrant and Ansible Playbook for Minikube, Docker, and Kubernetes Setup
+## Automating Minikube, Docker, and Kubernetes with Ansible and Vagrant

 ## Overview about the setup

-This Ansible playbook and role-based structure are designed to automate the setup of Minikube, Docker, Kubernetes, and a Deployment that says "Hello World SpreadGroup"
+This Ansible playbook and role-based structure are designed to automate the setup of Minikube, Docker, Kubernetes, and a Deployment that says "Hello World 2024"
 Vagrant Configuration for Minikube on Fedora 36.

 Regarding Vagrant configuration file is designed to set up a virtual machine environment for running Minikube on Fedora 36.
 It utilizes VirtualBox as the provider to create a development environment for Kubernetes-based applications.